Byte-A/DND-Dice-Roll/README.md

 # DND-Dice-Roll
-Read the title
+Read the title.
-Its a DND Dice Roller
+It's a DND Dice Roller.
+You roll DND Dice.
+Thats it.